rzakaan/sorting/sorting/quick/README.md

 ## Complexity
 Lean applications use as much space as O(n)

-if a pivot is used in the middle, it can be O(n log n) in the worst case
+If a pivot is used in the middle, it can be O(n log n) in the worst case

 |Type|Big(O)
 |:-|:-